 The HomeBudget application comes with a set of pre-defined categories and sub categories.
 You have the freedom to completely redefine the expense categories and sub-categories.
-The main budget screen shows the categories and the sub-categories.
-Tapping the popup button in the sub-category panel opens up the screen where you can set the budget amount for the sub-category.
+The main budget screen shows the top-level categories.
+Tapping the arrow button next to a category takes you to the sub-categories screen for a given category.
+Tapping the arrow button next the sub-category takes you to a screen where you can set the budget amount for the sub-category.

-The Category and Sub-category panels include a visual progress bar for each of the entries.
+The Category and Sub-category screens include a visual progress bar for each of the entries.

 The bar shows up when you set the budget amount (or enter an expense) for a category/sub-category.
-The gray colored segment indicates the actual expense amount for the budget cycle, and this amount is indicated below the progress bar.
+The gray colored segment indicates the actual expense amount for the month, and this amount is indicated below the progress bar.
 The green colored segment represents the remaining budget amount.
 A red-colored segment is produced if the expense amount exceeds the budget amount.
 The balance amount (which is budget minus the actual expense) is shown below the budget and is color-coded in green or red depending on whether the expense is below or over the budget.